Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Or:

-“It’s both my belief and experience that you don’t have to follow some crazy strict diet to lose weight and live your best life.”
+“It’s a belief and experience that you don’t have to follow some crazy strict diet to lose weight and live your best life.

 Here are some prompts to help you find your story/angle:

 • How did your personal training style evolve/develop?
-Was there something you changed along the way that helped you and others succeed more?
+Was there something you changed that helped you and others succeed more?

-• What motivated you, and what continues to motivate you, to be a personal trainer?
+• What motivated you and continues to motivate you to be a personal trainer?

 • What are some challenges you’ve overcome?
 What are some failures you’ve recovered from?

-• Have you discovered anything related to health and fitness that has changed your and your clients’ lives for the better?
+• Have you discovered anything about health and fitness that has improved your and your clients’ lives?

 • What is your focus?
 What makes you different from your competitors?